unicornunicode/FACT/CONTRIBUTING.md

 poetry shell
 # Compile the files specified in Makefile if they changed
 make proto
+# Do the same for the UI
+make proto-ts
 ```

 When `make` is unavailable, directly invoke the compiler: